jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.030.png)

-Only the *definition* of the called command will show private contents.
+Only the *definition* of the called command might show private contents.

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.031.png)